pnumbers/ram-drift-parser/README.md

 - Drift Utilization
     - Calculate and display the drift utilization for each load case
     - Display a window with the controlling load case and utilization ratio for each story
-- Auto-load drift data upon import/refresh data
+- Auto-load drift data upon refresh data
 - Quick look up of drift data based on story and load case

 # Legal